clartaq/cwiki/resources/private/md/About_Front_Matter.md

  | `updated` or `changed`  or `modified`| The date (and possibly time) that the post was last updated. |
  | `tags` | One or more tags for the page.
 Note that if you have only one tag, it can be on the same line as the `tags` tag.|

+You can see how these items are used and laid out at the top of this page.
 These may change in the future, so keep your eyes on this page.

-## Some Important Notes ##
+## Important Notes About Importing Files ##

+The metadata does not *have* to be present when you import a file.
+You can even import plain text files if you like.
+The program will make up some items of the metadata if needed.

 ### There must be a title ###
-If no title is present, an ugly, random title will be created and used.
+If no title is present when you import an existing file, an ugly, random title will be created and used.
 The ugliness is to make it easier for you to spot in the [[All Pages]] page.

 ### The author must already be known to CWiki ###
-If the author does not already exist in the database, the contents of the file will not be added to the database.
+If the author does not already exist in the database, CWiki will be listed as the author.

-This is not as difficult a restriction as you might think.
-You can always use "CWiki" as the author, and the file will be accepted.
-This is the same mechanism the program uses to populate the initial database right after the database tables are created.
-(The built-in "guest" account cannot be used since it is not authorized to add new content to the wiki.)

-Because of this, **this is in no way a security feature**.

 ### The date-time must be in precisely​ the format shown ###

 Any other date time format will cause the program to crash.
 I realize this is extremely fragile and will likely change in the ​future.

-I use a keyboard macro to generate it when creating a page.
+I use a keyboard macro to generate timestamps when creating or modifying pages outside of CWiki.
 See [[A Timestamp Plugin for Sublime Text 3]] for details.

 If you do all of your editing in CWiki, the details are taken care of for you.